evesun2/assignment_8_book/assignment8/chap1.md

-# Guide to the World Cup
+# Chapter 1: Guide to the World Cup

 The [FIFA](www.fifa.com) World Cup is a soccer or football competition held every four years.
 The tournament hosts 32 countries.
 This year's World Cup tournament is in Qatar.
 The logo ({numref}`qatar_logo`) was designed by a studio in Lisbon, Portugal.